jjwithanr/obsidian_bible_study/docs/Old Testament/Isaiah/Isaiah6.md

 #### v.5
 >"Woe to me!"
 I cried.
 "I am ruined!
 For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the Lord Almighty."

+#### v.10
+>Make the heart of this people calloused; make their ears dull and close their eyes.
+Otherwise they might see with their eyes, hear with their ears, understand with their hearts, and turn and be healed."